ibmendoza/go-examples/README.md

 ### Go Examples

-Collection of ready-to-run Go programs for fun and experimentation.
+Collection of ready-to-run Go programs for quick reference and cheat sheet!

 Please make sure that you run each Go program in a new folder.